okeri/rstatus/README.md

 ### Extending rstatus via custom block
 See one of samples for syntax.
-it asks from your binary/shell scripts for output
+It asks from your binary/shell scripts for output.
 First line is for value, second is for color(optional)
+Please also note, custom block executes command in the main thread.
+That means you shoud not make network
+requests here.
+This could be implemented in async way, but it also means you have to detect network activity,
+failure handlers and so on.
+Instead please check systemd timers, you always could send unix signal(kill/pkill) to
+rstatus from process triggered by systemd.